Best Low-Cost AI Robo-Advisor Alternatives in 2026

 - The catch: It is not a hands-off managed robo: you keep your own broker and approve every trade, it leans on web and price data, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss.

-Walnut is not a robo-advisor and not hands-off: it sits on top of the broker you already own (read-only by default), lets you ask about your real holdings through Claude, ChatGPT, or a built-in assistant, frames each position against the S&P 500, and turns research into a thematic basket you approve.
+Walnut is not a robo-advisor and not hands-off: it sits on top of the broker you already own (read-only by default), lets you ask about your real holdings through Claude, ChatGPT, or a built-in assistant, frames each position against the S&P 500, and turns research into a thematic portfolio you approve.
 Because broker feeds rarely pass cost basis, it frames returns as window returns rather than realized profit and loss, and says so.
 It is free on its base tier rather than a percentage of assets, and Walnut is not an investment adviser.

 The ~0.25% benchmark: Betterment and Wealthfront